Skip to table of contents

 The policy and complaint procedures are found in the Faculty Handbook.
 (Appendix I-18)

-2.7 - Criminal Background Check Updated: 10/25/2023
+3.7 - Criminal Background Check Updated: 8/14/2024

-A national criminal background check (“CBC”) is required of each conditionally accepted applicant prior to full admission and at least annually thereafter for every continuing student.
+A national criminal background check (CBC) is required of each conditionally accepted applicant prior to full admission and at least annually thereafter for every continuing student.
 Applicants waiting for confirmation of conditional acceptance should check with the college/program to which they are applying for specific CBC requirements and timelines.
-Enrolled students should check with their college/program for specific CBC requirements.
+Enrolled students should check with their respective college/program for specific CBC requirements.

 The complete policy is found in the Faculty Handbook.
 (Appendix C)

-2.8 - Drug Screening
+3.8 - Drug Screening Updated: 8/14/2024

-2.9 - Equal Opportunity
+3.9 - Equal Opportunity Updated: 8/13/2024

 The University of Oklahoma, in compliance with all applicable federal and state laws and regulations does not discriminate on the basis of race, color, national origin, sex, sexual orientation, genetic information, gender identity, gender expression, age, religion, disability, political beliefs, or status as a veteran in any of its policies, practices, or procedures.
-This includes, but is not limited to: admissions, employment, financial aid, housing, services in educational programs or activities, or health care services that the University operates or provides.
+This includes, but is not limited to admissions, employment, financial aid, housing, services in educational programs or activities, or health care services that the University operates or provides.

-2.10 - Ethics in Research
+3.10 - Ethics in ResearchUpdated: 8/14/2024

-"Research and any other scholarly activity at the University must be above reproach.
+Research and any other scholarly activity at the University must be above reproach.
 Each member of the University community has the responsibility to ensure integrity and ethical standards.
-The University of Oklahoma Health Sciences Center is responsible for promoting scholarly practices that prevent misconduct and has developed policies and procedures for dealing with allegations or evidence of scholarly or research misconduct."
+The University of Oklahoma Health Sciences is responsible for promoting scholarly practices that prevent misconduct and has developed policies and procedures for dealing with allegations or evidence of scholarly or research misconduct.
 (Faculty Handbook)

-2.11 - Firearms Policy
+3.11 - Firearms Policy

 Firearms and munitions of all types, as well as other weapons as identified in 21 O.S. §1277, are prohibited on all property owned, leased, or occupied by the Board of Regents at all times except as specifically authorized.